 Nursing students also have access to the Texas Tech University Library which contains more than 1.5 million items including U.S. Government documents and substantial holdings in the sciences and the Law Library.
-(NOTE: While a personal computer is not required, it has been students experience that owning a personal computer or laptop computer facilitates time management.)
+(NOTE: Access to a computer and modem is required for graduate students to access Internet resources and to communicate through e-mail.
+While a personal computer is not required for undergraduate students, it has been students experience that owning a personal computer or laptop computer facilitates time management.)